essamsleiman/LoopAI/README.md

-# Sage AI Hackathon at the AGI house in Oct 2023.
-Flown to SF, CA from Cambridge, MA.
+# Sage AI Hackathon

+Invite-only hackathon at the AGI house in Oct 2023.
+Flown out to SF, CA from Cambridge, MA.
 Built a Cross-Platform Personalized Shopping Agent.